-We first adjust our main empirical specification in regression (1) by including China Exposure as an additional control.
-Table X presents the results and shows that the coefficient on China Exposure, measured at the three-digit SIC level, is negative and significant at the 1% level, consistent with existing research documenting negative consequences of the China shock on labor market outcomes.
-In terms of economic magnitude, a one standard deviation increase in China exposure is associated with a 0.41% (= $-0.475 \times 0.009$ ) reduction in average wages.
+We first adjust our main empirical specification in Equation 1 by including China Exposure as an additional control.
+Table 11 presents the results and shows that the coefficient on China Exposure, measured at the three-digit SIC level, is negative and significant at the 1% level, consistent with existing research documenting negative consequences of the China shock on labor market outcomes.
+In terms of economic magnitude, a one standard deviation increase in China exposure is associated with a 0.41% (= -0.475×0.009) reduction in average wages.
 Importantly, however, including this direct control for the China exposure does not significantly affect our estimates for local-level employer concentration, with the coefficient on HHI remaining negative and significant at the 1% level.
-Column 2, which uses four-digit SIC codes and counties, and columns 3 and 4, which use commuting zones, show a similar result.
+Column 2, which uses four-digit SIC codes and counties, and Columns 3 and 4, which use commuting zones, show a similar result.
 Controlling for the China shock does not much alter the baseline relation between employer concentration and wages.